 “Truly impressive.
 They’re books that were all spelled with the same enchantment.”

 He waved a hand, letting it pass straight through the bookshelf.
 Ceria stared through the intangible books.
-There was a tunnel in the wall, one that lead straight into another room.
+There was a tunnel in the wall, one that leads straight into another room.

 “A second library?”